pafer29555/AntiLogout/README.md

 ## Overview

 **AntiLogout** is a server-side mod that prevents players from escaping combat by logging out.
 When a player logs out during combat, their "body" remains online for a configurable amount of time, making combat logging impossible.
-The mod also provides a flexible `/afk` command for safe AFK handling.
+The mod also provides a flexible `/afk` command to safely go AFK for farming or other purposes.

 ---

 ## Features

 - Prevents combat logging: players who log out during combat remain in the world.
-- `/afk` command: lets players safely go AFK, with optional time limits.
+- `/afk` command: lets players logout with the account still online, with optional time limits.
 - Configurable messages and timeouts.
 - Permission-based command and feature access.
-- Simple, clean configuration file (`antilogout.toml`).

 ---